 But breathing is not the only measure that doctors use to assess your condition.

-Once your doctor diagnoses your emphysema and establishes your GOLD stage, she’ll look at other signs and symptoms to make a full assessment of your condition.
-She’ll want to know if you:
+Once your doctor diagnoses your emphysema and establishes your GOLD stage, they’ll look at other signs and symptoms to make a full assessment of your condition.
+They’ll want to know if you:

 - Have problems sleeping